Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging

-Although MGM has yet to receive the same attention as GM, several solvers have been proposed in recent years.
-Rather than summarily discussing them, we dissect them and discuss the parts most relevant to our work, \ie, \emph{incompleteness}, \emph{sparsity}, \emph{solution construction}, and \emph{local search}, while bridging the gap between computer vision and operations research, \ie, MGM and the MDAP, see \cref{table:algorithms}.
+\Subsubsection{Multi-graph matching.} Although MGM has not yet received the same attention as GM, several types of solvers have been proposed in recent years.
+In the following we review their ability to deal with incomplete and sparse MGMs.
+The works most closely related to our algorithm are additionally addressed in \cref{sec:our-method}.

-\Subsubsection{Complete vs. Incomplete MGM.} Many approaches~\cite{bernard2018ds,tang2017initialization,yan2016constrained,yan2013joint,yan2015consistency} only treat complete MGM.
-Despite popular claims to the contrary, there is no straightforward and efficient way to apply them to the incomplete case.
-While a polynomial reduction from incomplete to complete GM exists \cite{haller2022comparative}, its often-mentioned generalization to MGM, \eg, \cite{yan2016constrained,yan2013joint,yan2015consistency}, is prohibitively expensive.
-Transforming an \emph{incomplete} MGM problem between $ d $ objects, each with $ n $ keypoints, into a \emph{complete} one results in $nd$ keypoints in \emph{each} of the $d$ objects, see \cref{sec:incomplete-reduction}.
-In contrast, our approach applies to incomplete problems \emph{directly}.

-\Subsubsection{Sparse Problems.} We call an MGM problem \emph{sparse} if most keypoint-to-keypoint matchings are \emph{forbidden}, and otherwise \emph{dense}.
-Since the number of costs necessary to describe a dense problem with $n$ keypoints grows as $O(n^4)$, dense MGM with $n>100$ becomes practically infeasible.
-Hence, one must either resort to parametrized costs \cite{bernard2019hippi,yan2015matrix}, \eg, Koopmans-Beckmann form~\cite{qapbeckman}, or \emph{forbid} high-cost matchings~\cite{kainmueller2014active,haller2022comparative}.
-While the former reduces a problem's expressiveness, the latter increases it by allowing prior knowledge to be incorporated and is, therefore, often preferable.
-In practice, forbidden matchings are modeled via \emph{infinite} costs that are only implicitly present in the problem description~\cite{swoboda2022structured,graphmatchingddtorresanietal,haller2022comparative}, rendering the latter \emph{sparse}.
-However, many methods, especially the solution construction ones, considered in the following paragraph, do not apply to infinite costs.
-Even worse, they often fail to reconcile infinite costs with their assumptions, \eg, by heavily relying on spectral methods~\cite{bernard2021sparse,arrigoni2017synchronization,pachauri2013solving}.
-In contrast, our method guarantees to return only \emph{allowed}, \emph{finite-cost} matchings for \emph{sparse} problems.